vigneshthiagarajan/PageRank-and-Topic-Modelling/README.md

 # PageRank-and-Topic-Modelling
-Big Data Project which contains two Scala classes which runs on Amazon EMR Steps to Page Rank and Topic Modeling :
+Big Data Project utilizes two Scala classes which runs on Amazon EMR Code packaged into a JAR file
+Steps to Page Rank and Topic Modeling :
 1. Upload the 480159016_T_ONTIME_REPORTING.csv file to AWS S3 bucket
 2. Upload the Sherlock.txt file to AWS S3 bucket